NIKHIL-WR34/Port-Scanner/README.md

 ﻿# Port-Scanner
-After cloning the file in your Linux directory use the following command python3 scanner.py <ip>
+After cloning the file in your Linux directory use the following command: python3 scanner.py <ip>